 pH is used to give an indication of the acidity or basicity of a solution.
 A pH of 7 denotes a neutral solution while lower values are acidic and higher values are basic.
 Technically, the pH of a solution indicates the availability of protons to react with molecules dissolved in water.
 Such reactions can affect how molecules function chemically and metabolically.

-pH values were consistent with the majority of values within the site-specific guidelines (5.67-6.56 pH Units) except at Big Pond.
+• pH values were consistent with the majority of values within the site-specific guidelines (5.67-6.56 pH Units) except at below Bridge.
+Longer deployment at Big Pond resulted in pH sensor drift.